alexandremahdhaoui/better-cli/README.md

 # Better CLI

-BetterCLI is a go library used to create more complex CLI tools.
+BetterCLI is a go library used to create CLI tools.

 ## Features:
 * Provides commands and sub-commands